MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

       - press the ctrl+right-arrow to increase the width of vertical window,
       - press the ctrl+left-arrow to decrease the width of vertical window,

-   You can also play with the displayed signal without chaning its values internally, by using following keys:
+   You can also play with the displayed signal without changing its values internally, by using following keys:

       - press ctrl+up-arrow to increase the displayed amplitude of the reference signal,